-- Determine the complex Fourier coefficients of a 2L-periodic function. - Using the complex Fourier coefficients, write down the complex Fourier series representation of a 2L-periodic function. - Determine the equivalent real Fourier series representation of a function given the complex Fourier series.

-11.7 Fourier Integral (Formulas (5)-(6))
+- Determine the complex Fourier coefficients of a 2L-periodic function. - Using the complex Fourier coefficients, write down the complex Fourier series representation of a 2L-periodic function. - Determine the equivalent real Fourier series representation of a function given the complex Fourier series. - 11.7 Fourier Integral (Formulas (5)-(6))

 - The connection between periodic functions and non-periodic functions. - The relationship between the Fourier Series and the Fourier Integral. - Simplifications of the Fourier Integral associated with non-periodic symmetric functions.

-• Determine the Fourier Integral representation of a non-periodic function.

-11.8 Fourier Sine and Cosine Transforms (Formulas (7)-(8))
+From this section the student should be able to: - Determine the Fourier Integral representation of a non-periodic function. - 11.8 Fourier Sine and Cosine Transforms (Formulas (7)-(8))